-Below you will find criminal law and expungement articles (expunge criminal records) and useful citations proffered by a Rhode Island criminal defense attorney.
+Below you will find RI expungement law articles authored by a RI expungement lawyer.
+This information is provided by a Rhode Island criminal defense attorney.
 Please read these RI law articles carefully.

 All criminal dismissals and not guilty findings in Rhode Island should be expunged using a RI expungement attorney.
 A Providence expungement lawyer will expunge your felony and Misdemeanor dismissals and not guilty verdicts in Rhode Island.
 All misdemeanor and felony records are malicious, negative and harmful records!
 The expungement process in Providence Superior or District court is the process that allows certain eligible records to be either sealed or expunged.